 London Essays is a landmark series that sets out to answer these big questions.
-Produced by the Centre for London, a think tank dedicated entirely to the capital, each issue is based around a single theme and features contributors from a range of disciplines.
+Produced by the Centre for London, a think tank dedicated entirely to the UK capital, each issue is based around a single theme and features contributors from a range of disciplines.

-We worked closely with the Centre to create a visual language, publication design and online home for the series; something that reflected the powerful ideas and perspectives contained within it.
+We worked closely with the Centre to create a visual language, publication design and online home for their new series; something that reflected the powerful ideas and perspectives contained within it.

 A big consideration for us was how to create a harmonious experience across both print and online.
 The series needed to have a visual voice that was ambitious, fresh and authoritative.
 It needed to have that ‘London feel’ without being obvious.
-We settled on Brandon Grotesque as the typeface for the masthead – a geometric sans serif that captures the essence of Edward Johnston’s iconic underground type.
+We settled on a bold, typography-led design that captures the essence of Edward Johnston’s iconic Underground type.

 We were especially pleased at how seamlessly the design integrated across print and digital.
 The design continues to inform our thinking about how we present our research and ideas.Jo Corfield, Centre for London

-Though some of the qualities of print – such as the tactile nature of paper and the foil blocked type on the cover – cannot be replicated online, the website is designed to maximise digital capabilities, with enhanced functionality and usability.
+Though some of the qualities of print – such as the tactile nature of paper and the foil blocked type on the cover – cannot be replicated online, the website is designed to maximise the capabilities of the digital space.
 The landing page of the website is an expanded contents list where each link leads to a new essay.